couchbase/docs-operator/deployingOnCentos.md

 etcd – It is a Key value pair data base.
 It stores configuration data of cluster and cluster state.
 * Kubectl utility – It is a command line utility which connects to API Server on port 6443.
 It is used by administrators to create pods, services etc.

-###On Worker Nodes following components will be installed
+## The following components will be installed on the worker nodes

 * Kubelet – It is an agent which runs on every worker node, it connects to docker  and takes care of creating, starting, deleting containers.
 * Kube-Proxy – It routes the traffic to appropriate containers based on ip address and port number of the incoming request.
 In other words we can say it is used for port translation.
 * Pod – Pod can be defined as a multi-tier or group of containers that are deployed on a single worker node or docker host.

-##Installations Steps of Kubernetes 1.7 on CentOS 7 / RHEL 7
+## Installations Steps of Kubernetes 1.7 on CentOS 7 / RHEL 7

 **Perform the following steps on Master Node**

-###Step 1: Disable SELinux & setup firewall rules
+### Step 1: Disable SELinux & setup firewall rules

 Login to your kubernetes master node and set the hostname and disable selinux using following commands